sylhare/sylhare.github.io/_posts/2023/2023-10-20-Avro-schema-registry.md

 ### Schemas in the registry

-The registry saves the schema resource, which consists of the schema itself, a subject (the [Schema Registry][2] defines a scope in which schemas can evolve, and that scope is the subject) and a version (which is used to check compatibility).
+The registry saves the schema resource, which consists of the schema itself, a subject and a version.
+The subject is defined by the [Schema Registry][2] as scope in which schemas can evolve, and the version is used to check compatibility.
 The [REST endpoint][9] for the registry is pretty straightforward and can be used to validate the registered resources.

 The schema saved in the registry may evolve depending on your [compatibility configuration][13], that why we talked about versions.

-For example, setting it to `BACKWARD` means that on your schema, you can:
+For example, setting the compatibility to:

+- `BACKWARD` allows you to:
   - add new _optional_ fields
   - delete old fields
-The opposite is `FORWARD` which allows you to:
+- `FORWARD` allows you to:
   - add new fields
   - delete _optional_ fields

 An optional field means that it does need to be present and will fall back to a default value like `null`, while a not optional field must be present and have a value which can be `null`.